 Now, legally, we all have things to do to make sure our hiring processes are fair.
 But when you empower your candidates, you really give them an opportunity to set themselves apart.
 What do I mean by that?
 Well, empowering your candidates is making sure you aren’t putting them through such a prescriptive process, that they don’t have a chance to go above and beyond.
 There’s a difference between a good candidate and a great one.
-A great one is a wonderful fit who really wants the job, who will go above and beyond to show you that they do.
+A great one is a wonderful fit who really wants the job, and who will go above and beyond to show you that they do.

 Remember, this isn’t just active candidates, it’s active candidates too.
-Once they get in the process, no matter how tight the market, or how bad you want them, you still want to make sure you’re hiring people that actually want the job, really care about your organization and are a good fit.
+Once they get in the process, no matter how tight the market, or how bad you want them, you still want to make sure you’re hiring people that actually want the job, really care about your organization, and are a good fit.

 Get creative with your interview questions

 So, how do you empower candidates?
 Well, there are a couple of things you can do.
 First, be creative.
-Encourage your candidates to respond to open ended interview questions.
+Encourage your candidates to respond to open-ended interview questions.
 Tell me why you want this job.
-Or, tell them that you’re in the final hiring or decision making process and see how they react or respond.
+Or, tell them that you’re in the final hiring or decision-making process and see how they react or respond.
 Some might just sit back and say okay.
-Others, might come back to you and say ‘I understand you’re in the final decision making process, I really want this job and here’s why.’
+Others, might come back to you and say ‘I understand you’re in the final decision-making process, I really want this job, and here’s why.’

 Creativity also allows them to share things that we see from graphic designers or web designers about how good they are or how talented they are.
-But, anybody can share what they would do in the first 30, 60, 90 days on the job.
+But, anybody can share what they would do in the first 30, 60, and 90 days on the job.
 Or, really showcase what about their background makes them a great fit.
-When you empower candidates they feel comfortable, open and really honest about being able to do that.
+When you empower candidates they feel comfortable, open, and really honest about being able to do that.

 Personally connect with candidates

 Another way to empower candidates is to build a relationship with them.
 Don’t just usher them or shuffle them through the interview process like an assembly line.
 It’s really important.
-Even if you’re on your 5th, 6th, 10th interview of the day to stop for a second.
+Even if you’re on your 5th, 6th, or 10th interview of the day to stop for a second.
 Use voice and tone to be comfortable and say, ‘tell me a little bit about you,’ interact with them.
 Oh, you really like running?
 I do too, I ran a marathon last week.
 When you build a relationship, they feel empowered to do the same.
 Once they build a relationship with you, they are going to be much more open and honest.